Metronoid/chronicler/content/systems/dice/Rolling Dice.md

 **Dramatic Failure**: The action fails dramatically, resulting in a worsening situation.
 Rolled by a 1 on the chance die or by taking a Beat in exchange for a normal failure.

-## **When to Roll Dice**

-Dice rolls are necessary during stressful situations, when failure could lead to a negative outcome.
-The Storyteller should have a clear understanding of the potential outcome if the roll succeeds or fails.
-Rules determine the consequences of failure in some cases, like failing an attack roll means no damage dealt.
-The outcome of other situations is determined by the Storyteller's discretion, such as when failing a roll to jump between buildings while pursued.

-### Circumstance and Equipment

-The Storyteller should consider how the situation and the character's equipment can impact the outcome of a roll.
-A positive circumstance, such as a damaged lock, may add a bonus die, while a negative circumstance, like being shot at while trying to pick a lock, may subtract dice from your pool.
-Modifiers usually range from +3 to -3, but in rare cases can range from +5 to -5.

-Having the right equipment for a task also adds bonus dice to your roll, with equipment offering a 1-3 die bonus and high-end equipment offering a 4-5 die bonus.
-In some cases, equipment is essential to perform a task and the bonus indicates the level of quality compared to baseline equipment.

 ## **Attribute-Based Tasks**
 Some actions can be performed without special expertise, often in the form of Wits + Composure rolls to detect something odd, or Strength + Stamina rolls to lift an object.
 These rolls are determined by adding two different Attributes.
 If a task doesn't require a specific Skill, it can be done with an Attribute Task.